-What’s surprising, though, is that Fnatic became even stronger after losing their captain, and the following Huni/Reignover roster remains one of the most explosive European lineups to date.
+What’s surprising, though, is that Fnatic became even stronger after losing their captain, and the following Huni/Reignover roster remains one of the most explosive European lineups in LoL esports history.
 They also have a great international record, and you can count on Fnatic to hold their ground against the best League of Legends teams in the world.
-In fact, their second-place finish at Worlds 2018 is the best international result a Western team has produced since season 1.
-Fnatic are a hallmark of competitive excellence, and that’s exactly what earns them a spot on our list.
+In fact, their second-place finish at Worlds 2018 made them the hallmark of competitive excellence, and that’s exactly what earns them a spot on our list.

 A year or two ago, Invictus Gaming weren’t even on anyone’s radar.
-Or, well, they were the token Chinese team that always fell inches short of an LPL title and struggled to put together a solid showing at international events.
-Now that they’ve won Worlds 2018, it’s time to reconsider this narrative.
+They were the token Chinese team that always fell inches short of an LPL title and struggled to put together a solid showing at international events.
+However, their victory at Worlds 2018 made everyone reconsider this narrative.

 This team has an overwhelming amount of talent, and its solo laners—TheShy and Rookie—have a solid claim to being the best players in the world.
 Combine that with explosive laning, relentless aggression, and decisive teamfighting, and it’s easy to see how Invictus Gaming took the League of Legends scene by storm.
-Of course, a single accomplishment, even if it’s as grand as a world champion trophy, isn’t enough to completely overshadow IG’s previous shortcomings.
-But it definitely earned them a place in the top-3 of our best League of Legends teams of all time list.
+Granted, this accomplishment is somewhat undermined by their MSI 2019 loss to Team Liquid.
+But considering the sheer firepower of this roster, it’s hard to imagine Invictus Gaming not being in the top-4 of our best League of Legends teams of all time list.

 2. Samsung White (LCK)

-You could make an argument that Samsung White were a one-hit wonder.
-And technically, you’d be right.
+You could make an argument that Samsung White were a one-hit wonder—and technically, you’d be right.
 That said, we’d much prefer the term ‘lightning in a bottle’.
-This is a League of Legends team that’s existed for a fraction of the game’s history, and yet, it completely revolutionized pro play.
-It’s worth noting that Samsung White were never that dominant in their own region, and they even had a losing record against their sister team, Samsung Blue.
+This is one of the top League of Legends teams that’s existed for a fraction of the game’s history, and yet, it completely revolutionized pro play.
+Of course, they were never that dominant in their own region, and they even had a losing record against their sister team, Samsung Blue.

 However, they hit their peak at the 2014 World Championship.
 And everyone else was overwhelmed.
 Samsung White breezed through the group stage to qualify for the knockout bracket.
-There, they dismantled TSM, Samsung Blue, and Royal Club, making the best League of Legends teams in the world look like Solo Queue lineups.
-This run went down in history as the most one-sided Worlds showing to date.
+There, they dismantled TSM, Samsung Blue, and Royal Club in such one-sided fashion that the best League of Legends teams in the world looked like Solo Queue lineups.
+This run went down in history as the most dominant Worlds showing to date.

 But that wasn’t the only thing they brought to the table.
-Samsung White mastered the art of macro, and their lane swaps and teleports became the competitive standard long after they disbanded.
+Samsung White mastered the art of macro, and their teleports, lane swaps, and vision control became the competitive standard long after they disbanded.
 And it’s these trailblazing tendencies that grant them the second spot on our list.

 1. SKT T1 (LCK)

-IG’s firepower was great, and Samsung White’s innovations were even better.
+G2’s playmaking was great, and Samsung White’s innovations were even better.
 But none of them could match the unwavering legacy of SKT T1.
-This is less of a League of Legends team and more of a machine that grinds you down with ruthless precision.
+This is less of a top League of Legends team and more of a machine that grinds you down with ruthless precision.

 Last but not least, SKT enjoy the benefit of fielding the best player in the world.
 Faker.
 The man is a competitive titan, and his combination of razor-sharp mechanics and acute game sense turned the tide of countless battles.
 Granted, SKT have been on a downswing in recent years.
-But whether it’s a major tournament or an LCK split, anyone that’s into League of Legends betting knows better than to count out SKT T1.
+But whether it’s a major tournament or an LCK split, anyone that’s into LoL team power rankings knows not to count out SKT T1.